LED Lights / Indicators setup

 Troubleshooting:

-If the following steps didn’t solve the problem, you can try to:
+If the following steps didn’t solve the problem of: